Recipe by James Barry

 filtered water (enough to fill the pot you're using.)

-3-4 teaspoons apple cider vinegar (use 1 teaspoon per 4 qt water)
+3-4 tsp apple cider vinegar (use 1 teaspoon per 4 qt water)

 Pluck seasoning, to taste